adamhl8/ts-explicit-errors/README.md

 - [badrap/result](https://github.com/badrap/result)
 - [everweij/typescript-result](https://github.com/everweij/typescript-result)

 However, these libraries tend to be considerably more complex and have a much larger API surface.
-For reference, `ts-error-tuple` is only ~40 lines of code.
+In contrast, `ts-error-tuple` is only ~40 lines of code.

 I find Golang's approach to error handling more clear and easy to reason about, which is what this library aims to provide.